 - Divide your students into leveled groups.
-Print the "Data Disaster" eBook problem sheet so each group can work collaboratively on this section.
-Teacher can read aloud the "Getting Ready" section of the worksheet. - Students should then begin entering data, labels, and titles in their graphs and working collaboratively to determine possible solutions for the graphs.
+Print the "Data Disaster" eBook problem sheet so each group can work collaboratively on this section of the eBook.
+Teacher can read aloud the Getting Ready section of the worksheet. - Students should then begin giving their graphs data, labels, and titles and working collaboratively to determine possible solutions for the graphs.